 If you’re pregnant as coronavirus disease 2019 (COVID-19) spreads rapidly worldwide, you may be worried about what this pandemic means for you and your baby.
-Brian Brimmage, MD, a UNC Health obstetrician, answers common questions and offers advice on how moms-to-be can take care of themselves and their babies.
+Brian Brimmage, MD, an obstetrician who delivers babies at UNC REX Healthcare, answers common questions and offers advice on how moms-to-be can take care of themselves and their babies.

 What effect could COVID-19 have on a pregnant woman and her baby?

 Health care providers and researchers don’t have an answer to this question yet, because the virus is new.

 “We don’t yet have enough data to provide clear recommendations for pregnant patients,” Dr. Brimmage says.
 “So we are, as we often do in pregnancy, encouraging women to be very cautious.
 Act as if you are a potentially high-risk patient, even though we don’t actually know if you are.”

 It’s important to remember that the majority of people who get COVID-19 do not have serious symptoms and will fully recover, and this should apply to pregnant women as well, Dr. Brimmage says.

 As for your baby’s health, “as far as we know, it does not appear to be vertically transmitted,” which means transmitted from mother to fetus, Dr. Brimmage says.

 In a small study from Wuhan, China, of nine babies born to mothers with COVID-19, all the babies were born healthy.
 And when infants have become infected with COVID-19 outside the womb, their illnesses have been mild.

 What does it mean to behave as if I’m high-risk?

 You know those social distancing and hand hygiene guidelines?
 Follow those to the letter.
 That means not leaving home unless absolutely necessary, such as for doctor’s appointments, and limiting or outright avoiding exposure to anyone who doesn’t live with you.